 Past (and all too recent) experiences

-For many (apart from the vast majority of the population who have barely noticed its existence) unease at the establishment of the Commission is based on experience of where, what would at face value would start as a worthwhile Report has developed into a unstoppable process.
+For many (apart from the vast majority of the population who have barely noticed its existence) unease at the establishment of the Commission is based on experience of where, what would at face value would start as a worthwhile, a Report has developed into a unstoppable process.
 That Process has become one of diminishing return: while along the way those who engaged and tried to embrace change positively were left feeling used and, when no longer of any value, mostly discarded and hung out to dry.

 The North Report was meant to be a simple review of parading in Northern Ireland.
 It turned into a regulatory framework, a ‘process’ that is centered on the Parades Commission.
 Today, Parades Commission Determinations significantly over-reach and consistently seem based on a misunderstanding of the brief on which it was established – though that pathway was established some years ago.